bobd00/elasticluster/README-AZURE.rst

 ::

 	sudo apt-get update
-	sudo apt-get install git python-pip python-dev build-essential python-virtualenv \
+	sudo apt-get install git python-pip python-dev build-essential \
 		libssl-dev libffi-dev nodejs-legacy
 	sudo apt-get install npm -y
 	sudo apt-get install libxml2-dev libxslt1-dev
+	# these two steps are only needed if you want to run in a virtual Python environment:
+	sudo apt-get install python-virtualenv
 	sudo pip install virtualenvwrapper

-2. Create and enter a virtual environment (this is strongly recommended, since you will be installing nonstandard forks of ansible and elasticluster):
+2. If you wish, create and enter a virtual Python environment.
+If installing on a computer that is also used for other purposes, this is strongly recommended, since you will be installing a nonstandard fork of elasticluster, and keeping the system Python clean is a good general practice.
+If installing on a computer (or virtual machine) that is dedicated to this task, you can skip to step 3:

 ::